Figs & Fall

 any given day

 These days can bleed together like a red towel in a load of whites.
 I’m not even sure of the actual date most days and sometimes feel as if I’ve lived two in one.
-Other times it seems an hour can mysteriously disappear like homework, or anything else we can’t seem (don’t want) to keep … Continue reading any given day
+Other times it seems an hour can mysteriously disappear like homework, or anything else we can’t seem to keep up with. … Continue reading any given day

 because